-The charged kaons are identified using the specific energy-loss dE/dx in the Time Projection Chamber of ILD.
-After correcting for the angular dependence of dE/dx, the charged kaons from b-hadron vertices can be identified with 97% purity and 87% efficiency, assuming 5% precision on the energy loss value.
-The plots of the dE/dx as function of particle momentum for different hadrons are shown in Fig. 4b.
+The charged kaons are identified using the specific energy-loss dE/dx in the TPC of ILD.
+After correcting for the angular dependence of dE/dx [4], the charged kaons from b-hadron vertices can be identified with 97% purity and 87% efficiency, assuming 5% precision on the energy loss value.